Uberspace/manual/source/mail-filters.rst

 A Sieve script consists of a number of conditions which are applied to incoming mail; if an email matches a test, then the actions associated with that test are performed.

-.. warning:: The :doc:`spamfolder <mail-filters>` needs to be enabled to use Sieve filtering.
+.. warning:: The :doc:`spamfolder <mail-spam>` needs to be enabled to use Sieve filtering.

 ManageSieve
 ###########